Exhibit display showcasing an extinct saber-tooth afrothere.

 5th Floor

-Explore Evolution on the 5th floor, with a variety of interactive exhibits, including our newest, Documenting Diversity!
-You can also get a different perspective on the Bunker mosasaur.
+Explore evolution with a variety of interactive exhibits, including our newest, Fossil Mammals from Turkey.
+Plus, see a different perspective of the Bunker mosasaur on the 5th floor balcony.

 Map — Download a map of the 5th floor (pdf)